Constitution Day

 - Debates in the Several State Conventions on the Adoption of the Federal Constitution

 - Debates and background materials on the adoption of the Federal Constitution in the State Conventions.
-Searchable and browsable by state.
+Use Index to browse for states.
+May search the full text.

 - Federalist Papers

-- Letters and news articles written by Jay, Hamilton and Madison on the provisions of the Constitution.
-Used widely for interpretation of the Constitution.
-Searchable and browsable.
+- A series of 85 essays written by John Jay, Alexander Hamilton, and James Madison on the provisions of the Constitution.
+Published under the pseudonym Publius.
+Used widely today to interpret the intentions of the authors of the Constitution.

 - Anti-Federalist Papers

-- Detailed annotations on legal cases interpreting each article and amendment to the Constitution.
-Includes Articles of Confederation and biographies of Founding Fathers.
+- Explore links for detailed annotations on legal cases interpreting each article and amendment to the Constitution.

 Celebrate Constitution Day

-- View high resolution scans of the original, signed Constitution; obtain a transcription of the document; read an essay about the Constitutional convention; learn dozens of fascinating facts about the Constitution; find out about the 39 delegates who signed the Constitution on September 17, 1787.
+- View high resolution images of the original, signed Constitution; see a transcription of the document; read the history of the Constitutional Convention; learn dozens of fascinating facts about the Constitution which was signed on September 17, 1787.

-- Dr. Rausch and his wife, Librarian Mary Rausch, have put together a great list of links for Constitution Day.
+- Dr. Dave Rausch of WTAMU and his spouse, Mary Rausch of the Cornette Library, have put together a great list of links for Constitution Day.